JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370190/index.md

 - PreActStage

-In this stage, `NFSPAgent` should collect the personal information `state` and `action` to the RL agent's trajectory, and if on the `best response mode`, also update the SL agent's trajectory.
-Besides, if satisfying the condition of updating, here also need to update the inner agents.
+In this stage, the `NFSPAgent` should collect the personal information of **state** and **action**, and add them into the **RL** agent's trajectory.
+If it is set to the `best response mode`, we also need to update the **SL** agent's trajectory.
+Besides, if the condition of updating is satisfied, the inner agents also need to be updated.
 The code is just like the following:
 ```Julia
 function (π::NFSPAgent)(stage::PreActStage, env::AbstractEnv, action)
     rl = π.rl_agent